 Bion Environmental Technologies, Inc., has developed innovative waste management solutions for the livestock industry since 1989.
 Our patented third-generation technology platform largely eliminates the environmental impacts of large-scale livestock production, while recycling resources in the waste stream into high-value commercial products.
-We have simultaneously advanced public policy initiatives that are supported by national livestock interests, which will help the industry offset the costs of adopting waste treatment technology, providing meaningful clean air and clean water improvements and dramatic savings to taxpayers.
+We have simultaneously advanced public policy initiatives that are supported by national livestock interests, which will help the industry offset the costs of adopting waste treatment technology.
+The strategy provides both meaningful clean air and clean water improvements, as well as with dramatic savings to taxpayers.

 Our current clean water strategy is clearly failing.
 For centuries we have used raw, untreated manure for fertilizer.
 Today, about half of the crops grown in the U.S. are fertilized this way.
 The practice cannot continue at current levels, as evidenced by widespread algae blooms that are increasingly toxic, dead zones, and contaminated groundwater.
 While the livestock industry is one of the largest contributors to our water quality problems, it is also their low-cost solution.
 Many producers have recognized this opportunity to provide high impact clean water solutions.
 Large-scale facilities, where concentration and scale enable the most cost-effective cleanup, offer the best opportunities to begin.
 It is no longer a question of if it gets cleaned up, it is a question of how it gets funded.